sriharikrishna/radolc/README.md

 * radolc can efficiently compute adjoints using the reverse mode of automatic differentiation. using the reverse mode is more efficient when the code involves more independents than dependents.

-* `madness` does not allow operations between variables of differing dimensions, i.e. scalar-vector multiplication, which is critical in a lot of modelling situations.
+* `madness` does not allow operations between variables of differing dimensions, i.e. scalar-vector multiplication, which is critical in many modeling situations.

 # Future work
 We plan to address shortcomings such as the lack of support of function such as `solve`.

-# Acknowlegement
+# Acknowledgement
 We thank Prasanna Balaprakash, Paul Hovland, Joseph Wang, and Richard Beare for their suggestions.